xfang422/i2p-1/Syllabus.md

 - Watch: installation video for [Mac](https://web.microsoftstream.com/video/d94bc09d-02c9-45cf-83ed-3badeab3568b) or [Windows]()
 - Try [installing Vagrant](https://github.com/jreades/sds_env/tree/master/vagrant)
 - *Only* if that doesn't work, try [installing Anaconda Python](https://github.com/jreades/sds_env/tree/master/conda)

+#### Installing Command Line Tools

+Again, if you didn't get to this during the practical then please do it before we get to Week 2's sessions!
+You need to install one of:

+- The Xcode Command Line Tools (Mac).
+You can do this [directly from the command line](https://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).
+- Git Bash (Windows).
+You can follows [these instructions](https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/).

 #### Lectures